 Working harder and picking up shifts should equal more money.
-So why do some companies pay allied health travelers LESS for overtime hours?
+So why do some companies pay allied health travelers (ultrasound techs, echo techs, radiology techs, lab techs, and respiratory therapists) LESS for overtime hours?
 I will tell you.
 And I will make sure you have the right language and words to negotiate what is fair for your next contract.

 What you’ll know after reading this resource: